direnv/direnv/README.md

 handy shortcut that opens the file in your $EDITOR and automatically allows it if the file's modification time has changed.

-Now that the environment is loaded you can notice that once you `cd` out of the directory it automatically gets unloaded.
-If you `cd` back into it it's loaded again.
-That's the base of the mechanism that allows you to build cool things.
+Now that the environment is loaded, you will notice that once you `cd` out of the directory it automatically gets unloaded.
+If you `cd` back into it, it's loaded again.
+That's the basis of the mechanism that allows you to build cool things.

 ### The stdlib